Skip to content

 Measuring Customer Experience Drives Sales

-Companies often overlook the impact their customer experience program has on new customer acquisition.
-But what our clients find is that the data and insight we uncover are key ingredients in the sales process.
+Companies often overlook their customer experience program's impact on new customer acquisition.
+However, our clients find that the data and insight we uncover are key ingredients in the sales process.
 Here’s why.

-When you’re dedicated to cultivating strong customer relationships, customer satisfaction, and loyalty increase.
-As a result, existing customers become more willing to serve as references for new sales opportunities and these loyal advocates begin sharing their experiences with their peers.
+Customer satisfaction and loyalty increase when you’re dedicated to cultivating strong customer relationships.
+As a result, existing customers become more willing to serve as references for new sales opportunities, and these loyal advocates begin sharing their experiences with their peers.
 Ultimately, this equals shorter sales cycles and higher close rates.

 Another benefit of measuring the customer experience is the competitive intelligence you’ll uncover.
 Take, for example, the responses to your open-ended survey questions.
-When we’re analyzing verbatim feedback, we often read comments that highlight competitive advantages or gaps identified by customers.
+When we analyze verbatim feedback, we often read comments that highlight competitive advantages or gaps identified by customers.
 We also discover insights into how our clients are perceived in the market compared with alternatives.
-This knowledge is then transferred to your sales team who can use it to refine their sales pitches.
+This knowledge is then transferred to your sales team, who can use it to refine their sales pitches.

-Put simply, as you increase the percentage of loyal, happy customers, your sales will see increased benefits because of your company’s improved reputation.
+Simply put, increasing the percentage of loyal, happy customers will benefit your sales because of your company’s improved reputation.

 Measuring Customer Experiences Helps Define Priorities

-Every day, your senior leaders are making decisions about how to run the business.
+Every day, your senior leaders decide how to run the business.
 Is customer input helping to guide decision-making?

-Many times, companies tackle perceived problems based on anecdotal evidence when they really should be turning to reliable, measurable data to determine the improvement opportunities that will offer them the greatest ROI.
+Companies often tackle perceived problems based on anecdotal evidence when they should be turning to reliable, measurable data to determine the improvement opportunities that will offer them the greatest ROI.

 Relying on customer feedback to guide your strategic initiatives takes the guesswork out of doing what’s best for your business.
 For example, will you soon be launching a new product?
 Gathering customer feedback will ensure time and money are not wasted on features and functionality customers don’t value.

-Here’s another tip – form a voice of the customer championship team.
+Here’s another tip: Form a voice of the customer championship team.
 This cross-functional group of employees is tasked with digging deep into the feedback captured from your voice of the customer programs to identify the root cause of customer pain points.
-The team then shares their recommendations on how to tackle certain initiatives to maximize the impact.
+The team then shares its recommendations on how to tackle certain initiatives to maximize the impact.
 This leads us to the next point…

 Measuring the Customer Experience Produces More Engaged Employees